How to Use YouTube Shorts: Everything Creators Need to Know

 YouTube is democratizing video creation with YouTube Shorts.
 I'll go through the most frequently asked questions about Shorts and how you can use them.

-While YouTube is a platform that has democratized content accessibility, it offers almost no video creation tools.
+While YouTube is a platform that has democratized content accessibility, it doesn't offer robust video editing software for YouTubers.
 More popular creators can afford expensive filming equipment and editing software, while smaller creators work hard to appeal to viewers with fewer resources.
 Now YouTube is trying to democratize video creation, and their solution is YouTube Shorts.

 "Shorts is a new short-form video experience for creators and artists who want to shoot short, catchy videos using nothing but their mobile phones."

 – Chris Jaffe, YouTube's VP of Product Management

 Shorts is YouTube's contribution to the short-form video realm that is crowded by TikTok and other competitors like Byte, Triller, and Dubsmash.
 YouTube advertises Shorts as a way for creators to shoot videos with "nothing but their mobile phones," aiming to lower the barrier to video creation and make it easier for new creators to gain a following.

 All YouTube Shorts must be vertically oriented and last less than 60 seconds, so users will be able to create Shorts within the existing YouTube mobile app using the editing features they're launching.
 In this article, we'll answer the most frequently asked questions about how YouTube Shorts works and show you how to edit and upload them.

 - Online YouTube Thumbnail Maker

 - Video Intro Maker for YouTube